heholek/sipit/README.md

   {query,create}
-    query         query aspects of SIP. query -h for more create        add indicator to SIP. create -h for more
+    query         query aspects of SIP. query -h for more create        add indicator to SIP. create -h for more update        update indicator attributes. update -h for more

 optional arguments:
   -h, --help      show this help message and exit